 We carry out a financial assessment to decide how much you will pay for the social care services you receive.

-After the level of care services you need has been agreed between you and your care co-ordinator, they will ask a benefits and assessments officer to visit you to complete a financial assessment.
-You will be told which documents you will need to provide.
+If you do not want to use the online form, your care co-ordinator can ask a benefits and assessments officer to visit you to complete a financial assessment.
 The officer will also make sure that you are receiving all the welfare benefits you are entitled to.

-Having the following information available will be helpful when the financial assessment is completed:
+It will be helpful to have the following information available when the financial assessment is completed:

 - pension statement;